+You may be wondering, "Is virtual learning a substitute to traditional schools?"
 When speaking with parents, this is one of the most common questions we hear.
 In short, the answer is no, virtual learning is not a substitute to brick and mortar schools; virtual learning is an alternative.
 In some cases it can be a superior form of education – for the right student, if you choose the right school.
 There are certain advantages which virtual schools offer that traditional schools do not.

 Cyber Charter Schools are Public Schools